Which place is cheaper, San Diego or Tallahassee?

 When we compare the travel costs of actual travelers between Tallahassee and San Diego, we can see that San Diego is more expensive.
 And not only is Tallahassee much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Tallahassee would let you spend less money overall.
 Or, you could decide to spend more money in Tallahassee and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in San Diego would naturally cost you much more money, so you would probably want to keep your budget a little tighter in San Diego than you might in Tallahassee.

-San Diego is bigger, and its population is about 8 times larger than the population of Tallahassee.
-When comparing the population of Tallahassee vs. San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+San Diego has a larger population, and is about 8 times larger than the population of Tallahassee.
+When comparing the sizes of Tallahassee and San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Diego and Tallahassee are popular destinations to visit in the summer with plenty of activities.
+The family-friendly experiences are the main draw to Tallahassee this time of year.
 Also, many travelers come to San Diego for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In July, Tallahassee is generally a little warmer than San Diego.
 Daily temperatures in Tallahassee average around 82°F (28°C), and San Diego fluctuates around 71°F (22°C).